blaze/blaze/docs/source/_static/presentations/markdown/dask-array.md

 And introduces some novel features

-*  Ghosting
+*  Overlapping boundaries
+*  Parallel variant algorithms (quantiles, topk, ...)
 *  Integration with HDF5
-*  Parallel variants (quantiles, topk, ...)

 ## Blocked algorithms

-Problem -- Given a trillion element array:
+*  Problem -- Given a trillion element array:
     *  Find the sum of all elements
     *  Find the mean of all elements
     *  Find the mean of all positive elements

-Solution -- Break array into blocks that fit in-memory.
+*   Solution -- Break array into blocks that fit in-memory.

     Use NumPy on each block.

 ## Blocked algorithms - Sum